EBI-Metagenomics/EMG-docs/docs/dataflow.rst

    EBI Metagenomics pipeline will generate a number of charts and downloadable files (fully described :ref:`Files available to download on the EBI Metagenomics website`.

-   For private data, users will have to login on the EBI Metagenomics website to access their data until they become public.
-Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is 2 years per default (see  :ref:`Can I change the release date of my project?`)
+**(6) For private data, users will have to login on the EBI Metagenomics website to access their data until they become public**

+**(7) Private data will become public after an intital confidential period of two years** Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is set to two years per default (see  :ref:`Can I change the release date of my project?`)